youssefx99/HedroMen/README.md

 # 🚀 NASA Space Apps Cairo 2023 | Aqua Water System ReadMe 🌊

-Welcome to Aqua Water System, where we dive deep into the fascinating world of water and climate change! 🌍💧
+** First open cmd and change direction to game 'Water Cycle Game' Folder and then type `python -m http.server 8000` Welcome to Aqua Water System, where we dive deep into the fascinating world of water and climate change! 🌍💧